 Canadians are living longer than ever before, and older Canadians are increasingly making up a greater proportion of the total population.
 As investors live longer, there is a greater need for targeted financial advice and strategies associated with aging, as well as the need to be more attuned to the sometimes-subtle changes clients may present as they age.

-Registrants can be among the first to notice signs of vulnerability, diminished mental capacity and financial exploitation because of interactions they have with their clients and the knowledge they acquire through the client relationship.
+Registrants can be in a unique position to notice signs of financial exploitation, vulnerability, or diminished mental capacity because of the interactions they have with their clients and the knowledge they acquire through the client relationship.